Augustino Jadalla Wani: Military services and politics

 Jadalla graduated from Wadi Sayyidna Military College (Wadi Seidna) as an officer in 1983 where he served under the Sudan Armed Forces until 1992.

-He then joined the Sudan People’s Liberation Army (SPLA) in 1992 where he played an active role in the independence struggle for South Sudan.
+He then joined the Sudan People's Liberation Army (SPLA) in 1992 where he played an active role in the independence struggle for South Sudan.
 He served as a Commander in various units and is most notable in the capture Yei from the Sudan Armed Forces.

 He further participated in the IGAD Peace Talks that were held in Naivasha, Kenya between June 2004 to January, 2005.
 Jadalla served as the Director of Finance of the SPLA at the Headquarters in Bilpam from 2006 up to 2010.

 He was then made the Division Commander of Division 2 which had its headquarters in Mogiri.
 He served this position for 2 years until 2012 when he was relieved off duty.

 Jadalla was then appointed as the Governor of Jubek State, South Sudan on 24 December 2015 as the first and only Governor of the now defunct Jubek State.

+Jadalla served as governor of Eastern Equatoria State from 2 May 2024 to 16 June 2025, when he was removed by President Kiir.